 Very fine silt with carbon-staining and decomposing organics; dark grayish brown to pale brown (10 YR 5/2 to 10 YR 4/2 moist; 10 YR 6/3 dry).
 Very thin, ranging from 1-2 cm.
 Lower contact is vague.
 Paleosol.
 Found in the west wall of N89/E99 as well as the north wall of N90/E99 (1982 excavation).
 No cultural remains encountered.
-1

-Fine to medium silt, powdery with no carbon; light brownish gray to pinkish gray (2.5 YR 6/2 moist; 7.5 YR 7/2 dry).
+Unit Description 5b Fine to medium silt, powdery with no carbon; light brownish gray to pinkish gray (2.5 YR 6/2 moist; 7.5 YR 7/2 dry).
 Thickness varies from 1-3 cm.
 Contacts are generally distinct.
 Oshetna tephra.
 This unit is discontinuous and typically occurs as stringers or small, isolated pockets.
 It also occurs as a mixed unit, with unit 4 and 5b.
 This unit appears in all but N89/E100.
 No cultural remains were encountered.

-Fine sandy silt matrix, oxidized in upper portions; dark yellowish brown to brownish yellow (10 YR 4/4 moist; 10 YR 6/6 dry).
+6a Fine sandy silt matrix, oxidized in upper portions; dark yellowish brown to brownish yellow (10 YR 4/4 moist; 10 YR 6/6 dry).
 Thickness varies from 2-15 cm with a modal value of 4-6 cm.
-Lower contacts are gradual to indistinct.
-Oxidized aeolian deposit.
+Lower contacts are gradual to indistinct Oxidized aeolian deposit.
 This unit is fairly continuous throughout the site.
 Contains pockets of unit 5a in N89/E99.
 It is disturbed by a mixed unit (units 6c, 7 and 8) and roots, especially noticeable in the south wall of N89/E100.
-Cultural remains were rare.
+Cultural remains were rare and were likely derived from other strata.
+6b Fine sandy silt matrix, aeolian deposit; olive brown to very pale brown (2.5 YR 4/4 moist; 10 YR 7/4 dry).

-Fine sandy silt matrix, aeolian deposit; olive brown to very pale brown (2.5 YR 4/4 moist; 10 YR 7/4 dry).
-Thickness varies considerably from 0-18 cm with a modal value of 6-10 cm.
+very pale brown (2.5 YR 4/4 moist; 10 YR 7/4 dry).
+Thickness varies considerably from O-18 cm with a modal value of 6-10 cm.
 Lower contacts are gradual.
 This unit is discontinuous and does not occur in the steepest portions of the slopes in N89/E97 and N89/E101.
 This unit is more consistent in color than units 6a or 6c.
 It is a mottled brown in some areas, which may indicate decomposed organics.
-Cultural material is rare, consisting of 3 chert flakes.
+Cultural material is rare, consisting of 3 chert flakes, and is likely derived from other strata.